dguest/atlas-dl/_episodes/05-adding-code.md

 > ## What if something doesn't work?
 >
 > If something is broken _you should fix it_!
 If you have to fix anything
-> you can commit your changes with `git commit -am "fix bug"` {: .callout}
+> you can commit your changes with `git commit -am "fix bug"` which is a bit of short hand
+> and has mashed together the `-a` argument (which effectively performs a `git add -u`)
+> and the `git commit` command with a commit message.
+Don't forget to make
+> the commit message verbose, "fix bug" itself is not so verbose given that you
+> will probably be fixing many bugs during your time in the experiment.
+>
+{: .callout}

 ## Push the code